 - Added some Mods with storage areas mounted to the wall

 - Spray-painted trim around vent areas in the ceiling

 All in all it took us about 6 weeks from start to finish the RV Renovation.
 Now, while we did not work on the RV every day during these 6 weeks, we did focus on it quite a bit for a good solid 3 weeks.

 So, several questions have come in about repairing water damage.
 And you can check out our video on water leaks for more info on how we found and fixed our leaks.

 Because so many people have asked if we would do this again – we have to answer yes – we absolutely would!
-It was a fun project but also a satisfying undertaking seeing the results.
-So, as a result we have talked about making RV Renovation something we do for fun!
+It was a fun project but also a satisfying undertaking to see the results.
+So, as a result, we have talked about making RV Renovation something we do for fun!

 Share this Post